-The clinic is led by a multidisciplinary team, which provides specialist assessment and management of the interaction between complex epilepsy and development.
 We are part of the Neurodisability Service and also work closely with the Epilepsy Service.
-We carry out developmental assessments that show the child’s level of abilities and explore any behavioural issues.
+We carry out developmental assessments, which show the child’s level of abilities and explore any behavioural issues.
 This information is then used to make diagnoses, direct medical and surgical interventions, and to guide education, therapy and behaviour management.

 Who we see

-We see children up to the age of 16 years, who have epilepsy and associated developmental problems.
+We see children up to the age of 16 years who have epilepsy with complex developmental issues.
 We particularly focus on:

-- Children who are difficult to assess because of behaviour, sensory impairment or unusual developmental profiles.
+- children who find some assessments challenging due to behaviour, sensory impairment or unusual developmental profiles

-Appointments last approximately three hours and there are usually three parts to the visit:
+There are usually three parts to the session: